ghc-proposals/ghc-proposals/README.rst

   * For future proposers:  most proposals consume syntactic design space add/or add new back-compat burdens, both of which make new proposals harder to fit in.
   * It is much, much harder subsequently to remove an extension than it is to add it.

-  All these costs constitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.
+  All these costs constitute a permanent tax on every future programmer, language designer, and GHC maintainer.
   The tax may well be worth it (a language without polymorphism would be simpler but we don't want it), but the case should be made.